How is a Cataract treated?

 Sometimes a cataract should be removed even if it does not cause problems with your vision.
 For example, a cataract should be removed if it prevents examination or treatment of another eye problem, such as age-related macular degeneration or diabetic retinopathy.
 If your eye care professional finds a cataract, you may not need cataract surgery for several years.
 In fact, you might never need cataract surgery.
 By having your vision tested regularly, you and your eye care professional can discuss if and when you might need treatment.

 If you choose surgery, your eye care professional may refer you to a specialist to remove the cataract.

 If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually four to eight weeks apart.

 Cataract surgery is an outpatient procedure that involves the removal of the natural lens and replacement with an artificial lens implant.
 The procedure typically takes 10-15 minutes to perform.
 Please note that you may be at the surgery center for 2-3 hours total.
 When you arrive, your eye will be dilated and an IV will be started.
 You will be given some mild sedation and your eye will be made numb for the procedure.

 The cataract is removed using ultrasound and a new lens implant is placed.
 The surgery is performed through a very small incision and stitches are almost never used.
 The eye typically heals very quickly following surgery.

 Immediately following the surgery, you will be taken to the recovery room for a short time before you are discharged home.
 You will be given instructions for caring for your eye that day.
-Because of the sedation, you will want to take it easy the rest of the day.
+Because of the sedation, you will want to take it easy for the rest of the day.